How to Consolidate Debt: Complete Step-by-Step Guide for 2026

 Avoiding Common Debt Consolidation Mistakes

-Even with the best intentions, many people make avoidable errors that reduce or eliminate the benefits of debt consolidation.
-Awareness of these pitfalls helps you navigate the process successfully.
+Even with good intentions, many people make avoidable errors that reduce the benefits of consolidation.

 Not Shopping Around for Rates

-Accepting the first consolidation offer without comparison shopping could cost you thousands of dollars.
-Interest rates vary significantly between lenders—differences of 3-5 percentage points are common based on your profile and the lender's criteria.
+Accepting the first offer could cost you thousands.
+Interest rates vary significantly between lenders, with differences of 3-5 percentage points common based on your profile.
+Pre-qualify with at least 5-7 lenders, including banks, credit unions, and online lenders.

 Choosing the Longest Term to Lower Payments